Raymond III, Count of Tripoli: First regency

 Walter of Saint Omer, Prince of Galilee, died in early 1174.
-Amalric of Jerusalem gave Walter's widow Eschiva of Bures in marriage to Raymond, enabling him to seize a large fief in the kingdom.
+King Amalric gave Walter's widow, Eschiva of Bures, in marriage to Raymond, enabling him to seize the large fief of Galilee in the Kingdom of Jerusalem.
 Their marriage was childless, but Raymond loved his wife and brought up her children by her first husband as if they were his own.
 King Amalric died on 11 July 1174.
-His only son Baldwin was crowned king four days later, although he was a minor and had lepromatous leprosy.
-The seneschal Miles of Plancy took charge of the government, but was unable to persuade the commanders of the army to cooperate with him.
+His only son, Baldwin IV, was crowned king four days later, although he was a minor and had lepromatous leprosy.
+The Jerusalemite seneschal Miles of Plancy took charge of the government, but was unable to persuade the commanders of the army to cooperate with him.

-Taking advantage of the seneschal's unpopularity, Raymond came to Jerusalem in August and laid claim to the regency.
-He argued that he was the closest male relative and the most powerful vassal of the child king.
-Raymond also emphasized that since he had appointed the king's father to administer Tripoli during his captivity, he was entitled to claim the same treatment.
+Taking advantage of the seneschal's unpopularity, Raymond came to Jerusalem in August and laid claim to the regency on the grounds that he was the closest male relative and the most powerful vassal of the child king.
+Raymond also emphasized that since he had appointed the King's father to administer Tripoli during his captivity, he was entitled to claim the same treatment.
 Miles of Plancy postponed the decision about Raymond's claim, saying that only the plenary session of the High Court of Jerusalem could hear it.

 Raymond returned to Tripoli, and Miles of Plancy was murdered in Acre in October 1174.
 The most powerful noblemen and clergymen assembled in Jerusalem to decide on the administration of the kingdom, and the bishops unanimously supported Raymond's claim to regency.
 The constable Humphrey II of Toron, Reginald of Sidon, and the Ibelin brothers Baldwin and Balian also stood by him, but Raymond was elected bailiff (or regent) only after a two-day debate, most probably because other aristocrats distrusted him.
 Raymond was installed at the Church of the Holy Sepulchre, the traditional venue for royal coronations, in an extravagant ceremony.
-He allowed the king's mother Agnes of Courtenay to return to the royal court, enabling her to strengthen her influence on the young monarch.
-Raymond made the erudite William of Tyre chancellor, but left the office of seneschal vacant.
+The King's mother Agnes of Courtenay had been Amalric's first wife but their marriage was annulled for consanguinity.
+Now Agnes was married to Reginald of Sidon, and Raymond allowed her to return to the royal court.
+He made the erudite William of Tyre chancellor, but left the office of seneschal vacant.